theforeman/foreman_discovery/README.md

 ## Image configuration

+The PXE image has two configuration options during build:

+* By default it will have an automatic login to the 'tc' user and start ssh so you can ssh to `tc@<ip>` with password test1234.
+By specifying `mode=prod` on the rake task, you can disable both of these - the image will have no accounts that can be logged in
+* If you need to add additional files to the image, put them in `./additional_build_files/` - these will be copied to `/additional_build_files/` in the image

-The PXE image has no configuration options during build.
-However, it will attempt to download `/discovery_init.sh` from your Foreman server and run it.
+Also, it will attempt todownload `/discovery_init.sh` from your Foreman server and run it.
 This is entirely optional - if the server cannot be reached or the file cannot be found, the image has a fallback script built in.

 You can find an example script [here](extra/discovery_init.sh.example) - place your modified version in the `public/` directory on your Foreman server.